gomorpheus/morpheus-docs/administration/policies/policies.rst

 User Group Creation
   Forces User Creation of members in the selected User Group during Provisioning.
 Workflow
-  Forces execution of selected Workflow for Instance Provisioning.
+  Workloads provisioned within the scope of the Policy will have the indicated Workflow applied and the Tasks executed within the proper phase of the Instance lifecycle

 Creating Policies